-Part Description workspace An object variable that represents the Workspace object you want to create. name A String that uniquely names the new Workspace object.
+Part Description workspace An object variable that represents the Workspace object you workspuce want to create. name A String that uniquely names the new Workspace object.
 See the Name property for details on valid Workspace names. user A String that identifies the owner of the new Workspace object.
-See the UserName property for more information. password A String containing the password for the new Workspace object.
-The password can be up to 14 characters long and can include any characters except for more information on valid passwords.
+See the UserName property for more information.
+A String containing the password for the new Workspace object.
+The password can be up to 14 characters long and can include any characters except ASCII character 0 (null).
+See the Password property for more information on valid passwords. password Note Use strong passwords that combine upper- and lowercase letters, numbers, and symbols.
+Weak passwords don't mix these elements.
+Strong password: Y6dh!et5.
+Weak password: House27.
+Use a strong password that you can remember so that you don't have to write it down.